NSO IDE

 Register Action Point

-Any action-point in yang model must be reguster into NSO.
-Registering a action point also requires other parts of the files to be updated, e.g. Python ( register register_action) and update package-meta-data if needed.
+Any action-point in a yang model must be registered in NSO.
+Registering an action point also requires other parts of the files to be updated, e.g. Python ( register register_action) and update package-meta-data if needed.

-Action points are usually define to lists or containers.
+Action points are usually define in lists or containers.

 - Update your yang model as required

-- The IDE automatically detects actionpoint elements in yang , you will find a code lens for "Add Action Point"
+- The IDE automatically detects actionpoint elements in yang , you will find code lenses "Add Python Action Point" and "Add Java Action Point"

 - Fill in the required details

-- The form allows various options in terms of creating a new python module or using an existing python module
+- The form allows various options for Python in terms of creating a new python module or using an existing python module

 - If an existing python module is selected, it is assumed that you're selecting the correct module and it's been created correctly, i.e. the package-meta-data.xml file has been updated with component definition

-- if the wizard is used to create a new python file, it will update the relevant sections in pacakge-meta-data.xml
+- if the wizard is used to create a new python file or a Java action point is being added, it will update the relevant sections in package-meta-data.xml

 - Ensure the Action Class Name is populated